powerserg19/phillies_salary_qualifer_app/README.md

 Only the top 125 highest paid salaries are averaged and illustrated.
 The dataset is drawn from this page https://questionnaire-148920.appspot.com/swe/data.html

+The application does load new data with each run

 ###############
 How to run
 ###############